-On October 1, 2020, BioSyent Pharma Inc. signed an exclusive License and Supply Agreement with a European partner for a new women's health product for the Canadian market.
+In October 2020, BioSyent Pharma Inc. signed an exclusive License and Supply Agreement with a European partner for a new women's health product for the Canadian market.
 The product has been approved for sale in Canada, the U.S.A., Europe and in several other markets around the world.
-Having cleared certain key regulatory hurdles during 2021, Canadian product launch preparations for this product are currently underway.
+Canadian product launch preparations for this product are currently underway.